Future Debt Relief | Parents Open Prepaid Tuition Accounts

 How prepaid tuition works

 Each state dictates how the prepaid tuition account works, but the general rules are that parents and relatives are allowed to purchase tuition at today’s cost.
 They can either pay the total cost immediately or pay in installments.
-The investments are guaranteed to compensate for higher costs of college in the future.
+The investments are to compensate for higher costs of college in the future.
 This is a great way for parents to be able to channel money into their own retirement savings, debt relief and bills, while knowing their child’s college costs are paid for.
 The other benefit is that anyone can contribute to the plan at any time.

 Questions to ask